 Eli Flinn - Director of Events and Lead Educator

-Involved in the program for over nine years as a volunteer and staff member, Eli has achieved the rank of Instructor and leads the Evenda (Arlington), Arudel (Belmont), and Zelmore (Winchester) schools of L.A.P. as a leadership staff member.
+Involved in the program for over ten years as a volunteer and staff member, Eli has achieved the rank of Instructor and leads the Evenda (Arlington), Arundel (Belmont), and Zelmore (Winchester) schools of L.A.P. as a leadership staff member.
 In addition, he heads our safety department, managing our medical staff and the diverse medical needs of our youth population.
 A talented visual artist and musician who worked for many years at the Arlington Center for the Arts, Eli brings a strong crafting curriculum and inspires students to affirm their independent identities.

-Kenzie began as a student in the program and after graduating high school he achieved the rank of Assistant Instructor in early 2015.
-Now, Kenzie regularly teaches at the Arundel (Belmont) program and is also chiefly responsible for the direct operation of our C.I.T. youth at events, with supervision and support from the leadership staff.
+Kenzie began as a student in the program in 2007, and after graduating high school in 2014, he has achieved the rank of Instructor.
+Now, Kenzie regularly teaches at the Arundel (Belmont) program and is also chiefly responsible for the direct operation of our C.I.T. youth at events, with support from the leadership staff.
 Bringing prior experience teaching at youth arts organization and a full perspective of the L.A.P. program, Kenzie excels at many of the core curriculum tenets of our program.
-In addition, he is a model for students interested in physical fitness and survival skills, having recently completed a solo biking trip across the United States in under three months.
+In addition, he is a model for students interested in physical fitness and survival skills, having completed a solo biking trip across the United States in under two months.

-Ian Hopeman - Assistant Instructor
+Ian Hopeman - Event Staff